defisym/OpenFusionExamples/README.md

 Simple examples

 - SubStretch

-  - *Stretch Sub-application properly with WinAPI*
+  - _Stretch Sub-application properly with WinAPI_

 - FastloopSave

-  - *Save by Fastloop, could be easily extended to fit any systems*
+  - _Save by Fastloop, could be easily extended to fit any systems_

 - Bullet Time

-  - *A simple bullet time example*
+  - _A simple bullet time example_

 - DecimalVerdiction

-  - *To check if a value has decimals*
+  - _To check if a value has decimals_

 - DirNormalization

-  - *convert fusion directions (0 ~ 31) to 4Dir (0 ~ 3)*
+  - _convert fusion directions (0 ~ 31) to 4Dir (0 ~ 3)_

 - EasyStack

-  - *Push/Pop value without extension*
+  - _Push/Pop value without extension_

 - Ellipse

-  - *move like a ellipse*
+  - _move like a ellipse_

 - IniControlInit

-  - *How to init a ini file*
+  - _How to init a ini file_

 - MouseState

-  - *to show if LMB/RMB is pushed down*
+  - _to show if LMB/RMB is pushed down_

 - PauseWithTextBox

-  - *pause app with an explanation*
+  - _pause app with an explanation_

 - Regex_IsNum

-  - *check if a string is number by using string spliter*
+  - _check if a string is number by using string spliter_

 - Shotgun

-  - *Simple Shotgun*
+  - _Simple Shotgun_

 - StringScan

-  - *Search the string and excerpt text in ()*
+  - _Search the string and excerpt text in ()_

 - Stupid Drag

-  - *Drag to move camera*
+  - _Drag to move camera_

 - Stupid HeatWave

-  - *simple heatwave effect*
+  - _simple heatwave effect_

 - Stupid SRPG

-  - *a SRPG example like **Fire Emblem** I wrote in 2017.*
+  - _a SRPG example like **Fire Emblem** I wrote in 2017._
-  - *it's totally a mess of spaghetti code, but it's enough for a start.*
+  - _it's totally a mess of spaghetti code, but it's enough for a start._

 - Stupid Things

-  - *Something I made for someone else long long ago and now I couldn't tell what the hell it actually is*
+  - _Something I made for someone else long long ago and now I couldn't tell what the hell it actually is_

+- 简易贝塞尔Bezier_v2

+  - _Some Bezier examples.
+Create by CallofAS._

 ## Extensions

 some extensions I made for my game

 - Func

-  - *Call Functions via Expression or Action*
+  - _Call Functions via Expression or Action_

 - Encrypter

-  - *En/decrtypt file with WinAPI CNG.*
+  - _En/decrtypt file with WinAPI CNG._
-  - *You can Encrypt file here and then read them by other extensions I made, e.g. Fini/StringSpliter*
+  - _You can Encrypt file here and then read them by other extensions I made, e.g. Fini/StringSpliter_

 - String Spliter

-  - *This object is a string splitter base on C++ regex.*
+  - _This object is a string splitter base on C++ regex._

 - Fini

-  - *based on brofield's brilliant work simpleini, is a faster ini ext for fusion.*
+  - _based on brofield's brilliant work simpleini, is a faster ini ext for fusion._

 - RandomTable

-  - *Generate a random table like **Fire Emblem**, save/load by base64 string, for my own game.*
+  - _Generate a random table like **Fire Emblem**, save/load by base64 string, for my own game._

 - WinAPI

-  - *a bunch of small functions.*
+  - _a bunch of small functions._

 - Help

-  - *Help File from MMF SDK*
+  - _Help File from MMF SDK_

 - Steamworks API

-  - *still didn't get it running tbh*
+  - _still didn't get it running tbh_

 - _Template

-  - *Ext template, but converted to VS 2019*
+  - _Ext template, but converted to VS 2019_

 ## Shaders

 some simple and stupid shader

 - AlphaMono

-  - *make semi-mono effect*
+  - _make semi-mono effect_

 - Gauss Blur

-  - *Finally here comes the gauss blur shader for DX11*
+  - _Finally here comes the gauss blur shader for DX11_
-  - *GaussBlur2D is very slow, use GaussBlur instead, or two GaussBlur1D for X/Y blur*
+  - _GaussBlur2D is very slow, use GaussBlur instead, or two GaussBlur1D for X/Y blur_

 - Ring Health Bar

-  - *simple health bar*
+  - _simple health bar_

 - Round Health Bar

-  - *simple health bar again*
+  - _simple health bar again_

 - Round Rectangle

-  - *draw a round rectangle*
+  - _draw a round rectangle_

 ## Tools

 small tools

 - CallofAS Toolbar

-  - *a handy tool bar set*
+  - _a handy tool bar set_

 - DX11 Shader Compile Tool

-  - *compile DX11 shaders by a simple drag*
+  - _compile DX11 shaders by a simple drag_

 ## Tutorials